 If you are unable to download files from Google Drive after multiple tries, check the solutions we provided for you below.

 - Clear cache and data from the app

 - Reinstall Google Drive

 - Log out and log in again with your Google Account

 - Use the web-based Google Drive client on your handset or PC

 Why can’t I download Google Drive files?

 There are more than a few reasons why Google Drive won’t download files.
 Starting with connectivity issues.
-There might be a temporary problem on the server-side or, if you are trying to access other people’s shared files, chances are you don’t have necessary download permissions.
+There might be a temporary problem on the server side or, if you are trying to access other people’s shared files, chances are you don’t have the necessary download permissions.

 Ensure you have enough storage space and permission to download the file.
 If you meet those requirements and Google Drive has permission to access Storage, the next thing is to wait some time because Google Drive might be down temporarily.

 On the other hand, if the Google Drive download is still not working, use the troubleshooting steps below to fix it.